4 DAYS FROM $1,249

 After breakfast on board you’ll have some time to relax before we disembark in Kom Ombo, a small agricultural town on the Nile’s East Bank.
 Here we will visit the towns small and elegant namesake temple.
 Kom Ombo is unusual in that it is a “double” temple whose symmetrical halves honor Haroeris (Horus) the falcon god, and Sobek the crocodile god.
 Built during the Ptolemaic era, both temples are decorated with distinctive, sturdy columns and intricate, well-preserved reliefs.
 Some 300 crocodile mummies were discovered here, and you can see some of them displayed at the onsite Crocodile Museum.
 Return to the ship for lunch and afternoon tea as you sail towards Aswan.

-The treasures of Aswan: the High Dam, Temple of Phliae, and ancient Quarry
+The treasures of Aswan: the High Dam, Temple of Philae, and ancient Quarry

 After breakfast we begin exploring some of Aswan’s most prominent sites.
 First, visit the Aswan High Dam itself — a dam built across the Nile in 1970 with Soviet funding that created the Lake Nasser reservoir.
-While there, your Adventure Leader will describe some of the significant effects of the project, which brought under control the destructive flooding of the Nile, and also necessitated, among other things, the relocation of several important archeological treasures and the displacement of entire communities.
+While there, your Cruise Director will describe some of the significant effects of the project, which brought under control the destructive flooding of the Nile, and also necessitated, among other things, the relocation of several important archaeological treasures and the displacement of entire communities.

 After our touring you’ll enjoy lunch and a relaxing afternoon on board.
 Perhaps you’ll stroll into Aswan on your own to shop in the busy bazaar area.
 This evening, enjoy dinner on board.